MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/Set-VMReplicationServer.md

 ### -ComputerName
 Configures Replica server settings for one or more Hyper-V hosts.
-NetBIOS names, IP addresses, and fully-qualified domain names are allowable.
+NetBIOS names, IP addresses, and fully qualified domain names are allowable.
-The default is the local computer - use "localhost" or a dot (".") to specify the local computer explicitly.
+The default is the local computer.
+Use localhost or a dot (.) to specify the local computer explicitly.

 ```yaml
 Type: String[]